hhkit/cpp.property/README.md

 to C++.

 Note that C++ was not built to support this for a reason.
 Enabling properties in your class is not a zero-cost abstraction.
-In particular,
+In particular, this system has the following weaknesses:
 * Properties will set your class's minimum alignment to `alignof(unsigned)`.
 * Properties will add a minimum of `sizeof(unsigned)` bytes to your class, padded to `alignof(unsigned)`.